 Once you have gotten a perm, you need to know that now hair care has an entirely different meaning than it was before.
 Your shampoos and conditioners should be perm-friendly and you should avoid excessive styling – even if for days immediately after perming.

 In the first three days after getting a perm, don’t wet your hair.
 After that, only wash them without shampoo or use a mild shampoo for up to two weeks.
+Check out this permed shampoo guide to some of the best shampoos for permed hair that you can try.
 The first two weeks after perming should go without styling.
 Even brushing your locks with a hairbrush can damage the style.
 It’s preferred that you use your fingers.
 At most, use a wide-toothed comb.

 Nurture, Nurture, and More Nurture!